Crunchy Baked Keto Chicken Tenders (Easy Recipe)

-Chicken Breast vs Chicken Thighs for Tenders – Which is Better?
+Chicken Breast vs Chicken Thighs – Which is Better for Chicken Strips?

 There’s often a debate amongst keto dieters who love chicken.
 If you’re wondering that same thing in regards to making this keto chicken tender recipe, then the best answer that I can give you in all honesty is that it comes down to personal preference.

 Chicken thighs are typically juicer and more flavorful cuts of meat than chicken breasts.
 They also have a higher concentration of saturated fats, on top of typically being significantly less expensive than chicken breasts are.

 However, with that being said, I personally prefer to use chicken breast fillets whenever I make this recipe.
 I get more than enough calories from quality fat sources in the rest of my diet, so the trade-off is worth it to me.

 If you end up having some of these keto chicken tenders left over, you can always simply fire a few of them in the microwave for 30-60 seconds to reheat them.
 However, I like my leftover tenders to be a little bit on the crispy side of things, so I usually just heat up my oven to 400 degrees fahrenheit and throw the tenders in there for about 10 minutes or so.

 Yes, you may safely freeze your cooked chicken tenders for up to one month if you won’t have time to finish them off for whatever reason.
 If you do end up freezing them, I definitely recommend reheating them in the oven whenever you’re ready to enjoy them.

 (View more: Easy Keto Chicken Recipes)

 Crunchy Munchy Baked Keto Chicken Tenders (Easy Recipe)